ICHEC-learn/intro-to-hpc/_episodes/02-connecting-to-a-remote-system.md

 > You will have been sent a link to submit your ssh keys in the last few days, if you have not submitted your ssh key
 > you must do so now.
 >
-> If you ahve sent your public key in, your ssh key will have been added to your course account.
+> If you have sent your public key in, your ssh key will have been added to your course account.
 You should **ONLY USE**
 > **YOUR COURSE ACCOUNT FOR THE DURATION OF THIS COURSE, REGARDLESS IF YOU ALREADY HAVE AN ACCOUNT WITH US**.
 >
 > Try and log in using the following command.
 Replace the XX with the course account nthat you have been given